-The Hacks/Apps for Activists Project seeks to identify recurring problems and stumbling blocks that organizers and change agents routinely encounter in their work and to build and deploy open source tools that solve those problems.
+Toolkits for Action (previously Hacks for Activists) is a project that seeks to identify recurring problems and stumbling blocks that organizers and change agents routinely encounter in their work and to build and deploy open source tools that solve those problems.

 We’ve identified two problems in the public-facing part of an organizer’s work.
 Both relate to the logistics of pulling off large public meetings – especially rallies and outdoor events.
 The first is the issue of getting attendees to sign in or register their presence to the event organizers.
 We’d like to banish the clip board and manual sign in sheets!
 To do this we are looking to build a “SignMeUp” tool that uses

 SMS or simple texting where the organizer of an event registers their event ahead of time and is assigned a unique code that is announced at the event and which attendees could quickly text to and opt in for follow up messages from the organizers.

 The second app we are looking at also helps with the logistics of large meetings.
 The “CrowdSpeaker” app would turn your phone into a remote speaker for the event and allow the person holding the mike at the podium to narrow cast directly to those attendees who are allowing their phones to be used for the event.
 This could allow for a remote speaker to broadcast remarks to the crowd easily.
 With both these apps we image a TWO-WAY channel that would allow attendees to communicate with the organizers using a polling feature, rating feature and even be recognized to speak via a “pass the mike” feature.